yifeishi/yifeishi.github.io/_pages/about.md

 - Nonlinear constrained optimization
 - Supervised machine learning.

 My current goal is to conduct further research on the design, modeling, control and assessment of chemical processes.
-Lastly, I have experience working with the industry, mainly the oil and gas industry, petrochemical and energy sectors.
+Lastly, I have experience working with the industry, mainly the oil and gas, petrochemical and energy sectors.